billti/LsSpikes/readme.md

 To ensure the TypeScript submodule is sync'ed and up to date run `git submodule update`, then change into the TypeScript folder and ensure it's dependencies are installed and it is built locally by running `npm install` and `jake local`.

-Build back in the main repo folder by running `grunt`.
-Launch the web site with `npm start` and browse to http://localhost:8080.
+Build back in the './src' folder in the main repo by running `tsc`.
+Launch the web site with `npm start` and browse to http://localhost:3000.

 ## Working with the submodule
 This project contains a TypeScript fork as a submodule for experimenting with.
 Submodules in Git are tricky.
 To keep it up to date with the official Microsoft repo: